 Definitely give this a go if you have a spare afternoon to just rest and relax, as it’s one of the more underrated activities to do in Vang Vieng.

 7. Rent a motorbike and just explore the area.

 The area around Vang Vieng is absolutely beautiful.
-Surrounded by towering limestone rocks, lush jungle, gorgeous greenery, and shimmering rice paddies… it’s absolutely worth your time.
+Surrounded by towering limestone rocks, lush jungle, gorgeous greenery, and shimmering rice paddies… this incredible experience will take your breath away.

 If you do nothing else, at least do yourself a favor and explore the area around Vang Vieng by motorbike!
 The scenery in this part of Laos is absolutely stunning and it’s 100% worth taking the time to just wander around.

 Hands down, this is one of the best things to do in Vang Vieng!